jonasvdd/lttbc/README.md

 ## Installing

-You can also install it [from PyPI](https://pypi.org/project/lttbc/) to use in other environments with Python 3.5 or later:
+You can also install it [from PyPI](https://pypi.org/project/lttbc-pr/) to use in other environments with Python 3.5 or later:

-    pip install lttbc
+    pip install lttbc-pr

 ## How to use on the field